Press Releases

 ABOUT KENTIK

 Kentik is the network observability company.
 Our platform is a must-have for the network front line, whether digital business, corporate IT or service provider.
-Network professionals turn to the Kentik Network Observability Cloud to plan, run and fix any network, relying on our infinite granularity, AI-driven insights and fast search.
+Network professionals turn to the Kentik Network Observability Platform to plan, run and fix any network, relying on our infinite granularity, AI-driven insights and fast search.
 Kentik makes sense of network, cloud, host and container flow, internet routing, performance tests and network metrics.
 We show networking pros what they need to know about their network performance, health and security to make their business-critical services shine.
 Networks power the world’s most valuable companies, and those companies trust Kentik for network observability.
 Market leaders like IBM, Box and Zoom rely on Kentik for network observability.
 Visit us at kentik.com and follow us at @kentikinc.

 We use cookies to deliver our services.